dansanderson/mega65-welcome-guide/recent-features.md

 -   BASIC programs can access screen and color memory via special byte arrays `T@&(COLUMN, ROW)` and `C@&(COLUMN, ROW)`.
 Screen coordinates are intuitive in both 40-column and 80-column modes.
 -   If you accidentally hit the <kbd>HOME</kbd> key, you can press <kbd>ESC</kbd> then <kbd>HOME</kbd> to return the cursor to its original position.
 -   You can load a program from disk by using `DIR` to view the directory listing, moving the cursor to the program name, pressing `/` (forward slash), then pressing <kbd>Return</kbd>.
 You can load and run a program in a single step using the <kbd>&uarr;</kbd> (up-arrow) character (next to the <kbd>Restore</kbd> key) in the same way.

+- Ethernet file transfer support; use the new M65Connect app (or command line tools), and see the User’s Guide, 2nd edition, for instructions
+- New core selection and flashing menu, capable of flashing slot 0 without a JTAG adapter
+  - Can configure core slots to be selected automatically when different types of cartridges are connected, so a C64 cart can auto-boot into the C64 core instead of the MEGA65 core
+  - Core file selector supports long filenames
+- New hardware typing event queue, enables faster and more accurate typing
+- Improvements to the chipset, Freezer, SD card utility, and Configuration utility
+  - Fixed mouse handling in port 2
+  - Configuration utility now prompts to power cycle on exit, to avoid confusion

+- Screen editor and KERNAL use the new hardware typing event queue, for faster and more accurate typing
+- 80 x 50 text mode: press ESC then 5 (press ESC then 8 or 4 to select 80x25 and 40x25)
+- Default sprite images, including a mouse pointer in sprite slot 0
+- GO64 mode now displays a custom banner instead of the C64 banner, so it’s easier to distinguish between GO64 mode and the C64 core
+- Support for booting MEGA65 cartridges, based on the MEGA65 cartridge protocol
+- Run/Stop-Restore now restores the character set
+- Improvements to the Monitor, Renumber, BASIC commands, DOS

 ## New BASIC commands